Did you know that rear ended car accidents make up about one-third of the car accidents in the U.S. annually?

 Back, Neck, and Spinal Cord Damage

-Even an impact at low speeds can cause spinal injuries such as disc herniation and, in serious cases, paralysis.
+Even an impact at low speeds can cause spinal injuries such as disc herniation, radiculopathy, and, in serious cases, paralysis.
 Depending on the type of spinal injury suffered, drivers can experience weakness, numbness, tingling, and chronic pain in their limbs.

 Brain and Head Injuries